thewca/wca-regulations/wca-regulations.md

 - 7e) The competition area must be smoke-free.
 - 7f) Solving station:
     - 7f1) Definitions:
         - 7f1a) Stackmat: The Speed Stacks Stackmat timer and a full-size compatible mat.
+Generation 2, Generation 3 Pro Timer, or/and Generation 4 Pro Timer must be used for time measurement.
         - 7f1b) Mat: The mat of the Stackmat.
         - 7f1c) Timer: The timer of the Stackmat, or a stopwatch (for longer attempts).
         - 7f1d) Surface: The flat surface on which the Stackmat has been placed.
 The mat is considered a part of the surface.
 The timer is not considered a part of the surface.